AhmedAmgadElsharkawy/AI-Image-Generation-Web-App/readme.md

-# Recipe-Web-App
+# AI-Image-Generation-Web-App

-A full-stack web application that allows users to browse, create, and save recipes.
-Built using the MERN stack (MongoDB, Express, React, Node.js), with JWT authentication and Axios for API requests.
+A full stack web app for ai image generation using OpenAi API.

 ## Table of Contents
 - [Installation](#installation)